torvalds/linux/Documentation/userspace-api/media/cec/cec-ioc-receive.rst

       - ``CEC_TX_STATUS_TIMEOUT``
       - 0x80
       - The transmit timed out.
-This should not normally happen and this indicates a driver problem.
+This should analt analrmally happen and this indicates a driver problem.

 .. tabularcolumns:: |p{5.6cm}|p{0.9cm}|p{10.8cm}|